illuminati1911/IRBlaster/README.md

 ## Features
-- Hardware PWM for maximum accuracy and low CPU overhead.
+- Hardware PWM for maximum accuracy and low CPU overhead
 - Implemented as Linux kernel driver
 - All the heavy lifting done within the driver (High-precision, time-constrained operations)
 - Holds the scheduler with spinlock and disables interrupts for duration of the transmission
 - Bypasses GPIO root requirements by creating character device: `/dev/irblaster`
-- Comes with header-only usermode library for simple access as well as an usage example.
+- Comes with header-only usermode library for simple access as well as an usage example
+- Supports all Raspberry Pi's from zero to 4 (Only tested with 3B+)

 ## Limitations
-- Supports only Raspberry Pi 2 and 3 (and maybe 4?) at the moment (this will change in the near future).
 - Currently only GPIO 18 supported.

 ## Portability
-- Should work with any "modern" Raspbian installation running on Raspberry Pi 2/3/(4?)
+- Should work with any "modern" Raspbian installation
 - Should also work on other distributions (not tested)

 ## Installation